qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_interaction.rst

 Working with Commands
 =====================

-``Commands`` (`API Reference <http://demo.qooxdoo.org/1.2.x/apiviewer/#qx.event.Command>`_) are used to bundle a command to be used by multiple buttons.
+Commands (`API <http://demo.qooxdoo.org/1.2/apiviewer/#qx.ui.core.Command>`_) are used to bundle a command to be used by multiple buttons.
 It may also be used to define a global shortcut to be used for this action.

 Creating new commands is as easy as possible.
 A shortcut can be defined easily through the constructor e.g.: